wilsonmar/wilsonmar.github.io/_posts/2016-09-12-powershell-on-mac.md

    <a name="pwsh"></a>

-0. Open a Terminal shell window to launch PowerShell:
+0. Open a Terminal shell window to launch PowerShell<br />
+   on MacOS:

    <tt><strong>pwsh
    </strong></tt>

-   Alternately:
+   On Windows:

    <tt><strong>powershell
    </strong></tt>